Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

   ![W3C Jigsaw Report](assets/img/w3-jigsaw.PNG)

+ ### Bugs

+ No additional bugs were found other than testing fixes as mentioned in the 'Testing the Website' section above.

  ### Media

  All pictures are my own and were supplied to me from my real portfolio folders, including my real CV.pdf file.